Rupert Taylor: Research

 Taylor also contributed to a two-year international study on peace and conflict organizations in Northern Ireland, Israel/Palestine, and South Africa.

 Rupert Taylor edited Third Sector Research (Springer, 2010), which offers a comprehensive international overview of third sector scholarship.
-One reviewer concluded that "this book presents a plethora of challenging and sometimes critical thoughts, which should inspire all kinds of third sector researchers to refine and advance third sector knowledge."
+According to Marc Jegers, "this book presents a plethora of challenging and sometimes critical thoughts, which should inspire all kinds of third sector researchers to refine and advance third sector knowledge."

 Rupert Taylor has also explored systemic racism in South Africa, analyzing how exclusionary social mechanisms have shaped the country's political and legal structures.
 His book "Systemic Racism in South Africa: Humanity Lost" (Springer, 2024) examines how racism persists across different political eras, from segregation to apartheid to liberal democracy.
 The book takes a critical macro-level political sociological perspective on South African society.
 He applies systemic racism theory to argue that South Africa's social structures have maintained a systemically racist form, deeply compromising truth and justice.
 Taylor contends that racism is embedded in South Africa's societal framework, spanning segregationism, apartheid, and liberal democracy.
 He critiques the limits of the rule of law in a racist society and explores why the national liberation struggle has failed to deliver on its promise of a "better life for all".
 His argument is supported by over thirty interviews with South African politicians, jurists, and intellectuals, as well as Truth and Reconciliation Commission transcripts, including classified ones.